 - It repairs your iPhone with no data loss.

-- It has support for all iOS devices and versions.
+- It supports all iOS devices and versions.

 6. Use iTunes to restore your iPhone.

-However, you need iTunes latest version and you must have a prior iTunes backup.
+To use this method, you need to install the latest version of iTunes and you must have a prior iTunes backup.

-The above methods should have fixed your iPhone but if for whatever reason they haven’t, go ahead and try this method as a problematic software issue may be the cause, and entering in DFU mode can fix it by cleaning up all new code.
+The above methods should have fixed your iPhone, but if for whatever reason they haven’t, go ahead and try this method, as a problematic software issue may be the fundamental cause.
+A DFU restore can fix your iPhone by cleaning up all new codes.

 Note that, this method is complicated, can cause loss of data, and is not supported by all iOS models.

-Last method to fix the problem if still stuck at verifying updates
+Last fix if your iPhone is still stuck on verifying updates

-The last option is to visit an Apple store with your iPhone or contact Apple Support online for them to fix your iPhone for you.
+The last option is to visit an Apple store with your iPhone, or contact Apple Support online for them to fix your iPhone.

-To conclude, we all need our iPhones in a good position for use thus, having quick fixes for any problems with our iPhone is necessary.
-This article introduced all the quick fixes that you need to fix your iPhone and most importantly via Mobitrix Perfix.
+To conclude, we all need our iPhones in a good position for use.
+Therefore, having quick fixes for any problem with our iPhone is necessary.
+This article has introduced all the quick fixes that you need to fix your iPhone and most importantly via Mobitrix Perfix.
 Moreover, you should seek official help from Apple if your iPhone is still stuck at verifying updates.